csc-510-group-15/Project2_MetaFit/docs/bronze.md

 4. **Rendering the Template:**
    - The route renders the 'bronze_list.html' template, passing the form, title, and the list of bronze users.

+## Usage Instructions

+1. Users can access the bronze list page at `/bronze_list`.
+2. The page presents a form allowing users to select a target date.
+3. Upon form submission, the route retrieves or creates the bronze list for the specified date.
+4. The 'bronze_list.html' template displays the form, title, and the list of bronze users.

+## Further Considerations

+- Ensure that the `getDate` form is correctly implemented and handles user input validation.
+- Validate and sanitize user inputs to prevent potential security vulnerabilities.
+- Confirm that the MongoDB connection is properly configured and established.
+- Customize the 'bronze_list.html' template to suit the application's design and user interface requirements.